Tokugawa Yoshinobu: Later life

-Kyudo was one of his elaborate hobbies, and it is said that he continued to draw a bow every day until the spring of his 77th year.
+Kyūdō was one of his elaborate hobbies, and it is said that he continued to draw a bow every day until the spring of his 77th year.

-Living a life in quiet retirement, Yoshinobu indulged in many hobbies, including oil painting, kyudo (archery), hunting, photography, and cycling.
+Living a life in quiet retirement, Yoshinobu indulged in many hobbies, including oil painting, kyūdō (archery), hunting, photography, and cycling.
 Some of Yoshinobu's photographs have been published in recent years by his great-grandson, Yoshitomo.
 His other great-grandson, Yasuhisa Tokugawa of the Mito line, is the former Chief Priest at Yasukuni Shrine and current Kaicho of the Kokusai Budoin (IMAF).

 On 3 June 1902, the Emperor Meiji allowed him to re-establish his own house as a Tokugawa branch (bekke) with the highest rank in the peerage, that of prince (kōshaku), for his loyal service to Japan.
 He took a seat in the House of Peers, and resigned in 1910.
 Tokugawa Yoshinobu died on 21 November 1913 and is buried in Yanaka Cemetery, Tokyo.

 On 9 January 1896, his ninth daughter Tsuneko Tokugawa (1882–1939) married Prince Fushimi Hiroyasu, a second cousin to both Emperor Hirohito and Empress Kōjun and nephew of Prince Kan'in Kotohito.

 On 26 December 1911, his granddaughter Kikuko Tokugawa was born.
 She married Prince Takamatsu, the brother of Emperor Hirohito, to become Princess Takamatsu.